 Another research project I work in is OptiTrain.
 This randomised controlled trial compares the effect of different physical exercise regimens on the physical and mental well-being in women with breast cancer during and after chemo- and hormonal therapy.
 The women have been randomly allocated into three arms, a control arm with usual care and two different training arms.
-This study will contribute to increased knowledge about the type, intensity and frequency of training that patients with breast cancer benefit most from with regards to impact on physical and mental wellbeing.
+This study will contribute to increased knowledge about the type, intensity and frequency of training that patients with breast cancer benefit most from with regards to impact on physical and mental well-being.
 Above all, the study will increase the possibility for evidence-based exercise recommendations for women with breast cancer during and after active treatment.
-At the moment we are performing 5- year follow up is being performed.
+At the moment the 5- year follow up is being performed.
 A sub study of the OptiTrain is CogniTrain with the aim to investigate cognitive function in breast cancer survivors and data collection is being performed at the moment.
 We will also collect reference data from the general population.

 Supervision and examination of bachelor and master theses.
 (2014- ongoing)